$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

-On the first line, we did the two changes of variables $s_1=\alpha(a+2r)$ and $s_2=\beta(a+2r) $, while on the second line the integral over $\alpha$, $\beta$ can be computed explicitly.
-This finally tells us that the diverging part of $\tau_{20}$ is exactly given by $\chi_i\frac{b_r}{3}$ for every $ i\in I$.
+This finally tells us that the divergent part of $\tau_{20}$ is exactly given by ${\varphi_i}\frac{b_r}{3}$ for every $ i\in I$.
 To conclude, note that what is left of $\tau_{20}$ after the subtraction of the divergent part defines a smooth function of $y_*$.